ialhashim/geometric-median/README.md

 geometric-median
 ================

-Weiszfeld's algorithm for finding the geometric median
+Weiszfeld's algorithm for finding the geometric median of nD points.